Nobody (Mitski song)

-"Nobody" is a song by Japanese-American singer Mitski, released in 2018 as the second single from her fifth studio album, Be the Cowboy.
+"Nobody" is a song by American singer Mitski, released in 2018 as the second single from her fifth studio album, Be the Cowboy.
+The song was lauded upon its release, with praise going toward's Mitski's lyricism and vocal performance, as well as the production.

+Background and composition

+"Nobody" was the second single released from Mitski's 2018 album, Be the Cowboy.
+She told The New Yorker in 2019 that she wrote the song in Kuala Lumpur on a toy piano that she bought from Toys "R" Us during Christmas time.

+She composed the music first, then sketched out the opening lyrics.
+According to Musicnotes.com, the song is performed in the key of C-major, with a tempo of 113 beats per minute in common time.
 The Harvard Crimson, considering the song to be about loneliness, wrote that it is eerily upbeat, with melancholic lyrics contradicting its catchy melody.

 Music video

 A music video for the song was released on the same day as the single, directed by Christopher Good.
 About the music video, Mitski said "We shot this video over five days, in both sides of Kansas City.
 I've never been able to take this much time to shoot a video, so it was wonderful to have the space to get the details right, as well as actually hang out and have fun with everyone involved.
 This video made me fall unexpectedly in love with Kansas City."
 She also said "It was actually hard to get this one little shot where the magnifying glass goes directly in front of my eye, because in one swift motion I had to raise the magnifying glass at exactly the right angle where the camera catches my blurry eye right behind it.
 We did a lot of the shots in this video over and over, it had to be precise.
 And I loved every minute of it."

 Paper wrote that the video "doubles as apt social commentary about loneliness and women utilizing emotion, even of the intense variety, as a locus of power and control."